terascope/teraslice/docs/packages/data-mate/overview.md

 ### encodeSHA1

-`encodeSHA1(input) - converts the value to a SHA1 encoded value, if given an array it will convert everything in the array excluding null/undefined values`
+`encodeSHA1(input, context) - converts the value to a SHA1 encoded value, if given an array it will convert everything in the array excluding null/undefined values`

 `returns null if input is null/undefined`